- ホーム

 Full Description

-This book explores the connection between religion and James Bond using themes such as sin/redemption, sexuality, political theology, and religious plurality.
+This edited collection explores the connection between religion and James Bond.

-The essays herein span across the Bond films, Ian Fleming's novels, the history and development of Bond, and the video games and collectibles, questioning what we might gain by observing the religious and philosophical underpinnings of Bond's belief system.
-Though not typically prescribing to a religious system, 007 encounters religion, is shaped by philosophical purpose, and is immersed in a religious world.
-George Tsakiridis and his fellow contributors consider what is the religion/worldview of Bond (internal) and symbols, presentations, and themes where we look for religion in the material and visible (external).
-They argue that, by shining a light on religion in James Bond we not only better understand this iconic character, but the cultural and historical contexts that mold him.
+George Tsakiridis and the contributors dissect artifacts from across the Bond universe—such as films, comic strips, and Ian Fleming's foundational novels—observing the religious and philosophical underpinnings of Bond's belief system.
+Though 007 does not typically prescribe to a religious system, he nonetheless encounters religion, is shaped by philosophical purpose, and becomes immersed in a religious world.
+Tsakiridis and the contributors consider both the religion and worldview of Bond as well as the symbols, presentations, and themes of religion woven into the texts themselves.
+Across thirteen chapters, they contend that by shining a light on religion in James Bond, we not only better understand this iconic character but the cultural and historical contexts that mold him.

 Contents